chiguire/lilibethsparade/raspisketch/README.md

-This is the code repository for the Raspberry Pi sketch.
+This is the code repository for the game's Processing sketch.

-It requires a Raspbian Jessie installation, OpenCV 3.1.0, Python 3, raspi camera and GPIO.
+It requires Processing 3+, with the Leap Motion library installed.